xxxxxMiss/ic-utils/packages/qrcode/README.md

 ### As a scoped directive

 ```
-import { qrcodeDirective } from 'ic-qrcode'
+import { qrcodeDirective } from 'ic-vue-qrcode'

 {
     directives: {